Alignment

 2. Location

-Next, you'll set your rough location (think room-scale) by grabbing the avatar construction person and placing it in the corresponding the dollhouse.
+Next, you'll set your rough location (think room-scale) by grabbing the avatar construction person and placing it in the corresponding dollhouse.

 Pay attention to the avatar’s level and its grid location.